faboo/restsh/Readme.md

 ## But WHY Though?

 I hear what you're saying, "This is all written in Python.
 Can't you just write Python scripts instead?" and yes, you could.
-And if you're going to be writing anything permanent, you absolute should.
+And if you're going to be writing anything permanent, you absolutely should.

 However, Restsh aims to be a pleasant, helpful environment for when you want to experiment, or need to get something oddly specific done fast.